nf-core/configs/docs/bluebear.md

 nf-core download _pipeline_ -o /path/to/outdir --container-system singularity --container-cache-utilisation amend
 ```

 or in a Slurm job.

+**Note:** `nf-core` tools is a Python package which needs to be installed first.

-Here is an example job script which downloads version 3.14.0 of the `nf-core/rnaseq` pipeline.
+Here is an example Slurm job script which downloads version 3.14.0 of the `nf-core/rnaseq` pipeline.

 ```bash
 #!/bin/bash